 In this article, we discussed what cryptocurrency trading is, its associated risks, and the best available trading platforms, among others.
 We also answered frequently asked questions about cryptocurrency trading and some risks associated with doing so.

 Cryptocurrency trading is a risky venture, and investors need to apply caution while trading.
-If possible, it is good to trade with your spare cash because despite cryptos having the potential of turning an average income earner into an overnight millionaire, it has a track record of making investors lose all their funds.
+If possible, it is good to trade with your spare cash because despite cryptos having the potential to turn an average income earner into an overnight millionaire, it has a track record of making investors lose all their funds.